 What’s Changed with 301 Redirects

-seoWorks has seen this reflected in its own projects.
+We have seen this reflected in our own projects.
 Over the past year, two clients underwent domain name changes with full domain redirects to help combat spam issues that were damaging rankings.
 Expectations were that the redirect would come with a corresponding dip in rankings which would take several months to recover.

 However, the opposite was observed – rankings didn’t just not tank, but they soared. seoWorks’ analysts also tried a unique strategy of selectively not redirecting pages that had link spam pointed at them, and concluded that the exclusion of these pages from the redirection likely helped with the immediate boost in search engine rankings.